dayanch96/YTMusicUltimate/README.md

 ## How to build a YTMusicUltimate IPA by yourself using Github actions

+If this is not your first time, skip steps 1 and 2.
+Instead, click on the "Sync fork" button to get the latest version of the tweak before step 3.

 1. Fork this repository using the fork button on the top right.
 2. On your forked repository, go to Repository Settings > Actions, enable Read and Write permissions.
 3. Go to the Actions tab on your forked repo, click on "Build and Release YTMusicUltimate" located on the left side.
 Click "Run workflow" button located on the right side.